gleam-lang/website/src/tour/case-expressions.md

 ## Assigning names to sub-patterns

-Sometimes when pattern matching we want to assign a name to a value while specifying it's shape at the same time.
+Sometimes when pattern matching we want to assign a name to a value while specifying its shape at the same time.
 We can do this using the `as` keyword.

 ```rust,noplaypen
 case xs {